reearth/core/README.md

 - VisualizerContext ...
 It works as the interface for exposing the map API to Visualizer.

 By defining these context as the interface, we can understand which API for the map API is used in each layer.
 And if there are some features of the map API depends on the layer, we can absorb the feature in the context.

+## Devlopment

+You have several way to develop this library.
+1. You can use storybook: `yarn storybook`
+2. You can use example project: `yarn dev`
+3. You can also use different project with this library: `yarn build && yarn link`, then `cd ../other-project && yarn link ../core`